jd2rogers2/aws-learning-crud-mvp/docs/udemy-aws-course-notes.md

         - iam
 - shared responsibility model
     - we're responsible for security of what we put in the cloud
-    - they're responsible for networking, hardware, etc. security
+    - they're responsible for security of network, hardware

 ### section 4 - IAM
 - global service